 Tuesday, 30 August 2011

-The Fezzan is still under Gaddafi's control as is his large grand project of bringing freshwater to the cities on the coast of Libya was one of his main infrastructural projects, one that he termed "The Eighth Wonder of the World".
+The Fezzan is still under Gaddafi's control.
+So too is his large grand project of bringing freshwater to the cities on the coast of Libya, one of his main infrastructural projects that he termed "The Eighth Wonder of the World".
 Gaddafi's power base remains strong in the south in his ancestral tribal city of Sabha.

-Gaddafi's stated willingness to negotiate is not based only on his last attempt to ensure his legacy to cause bloodshed as much as the cliched cartoon here indicates.
-Nor is it a symptom of his time of killing in the civil war running out compared with the blood on the hands of the rebels.
+Gaddafi's stated willingness to negotiate is not based only on his last attempt to ensure his legacy in bequeathing bloodshed as the cartoon here indicates.
+Nor is it a symptom of his time of killing in the civil war running out compared with the blood on the hands of the insurgent factions.